-With a modern décor, the St. Regis has a variety of rooms ranging from basic to over-water villas, and has a pool and butler service.
-One difference is that the St. Regis has a lounge with comfortable seats and food at Langkawi airport, which is quite simple and without much option of what to do / eat.
+With a modern décor, St. Regis has a variety of rooms ranging from basic to over-water villas and has a pool and butler service.
+One difference is that St. Regis has a lounge with comfortable seats and food at Langkawi airport, which is quite simple and without many options of what to do/eat.

 The Westin (daily rates from MYR 800)

 The Westin, with its 4 pools and 6 restaurants, is a more economic option with quality service on the island.

 A small boutique hotel with 8 villas with Malaysian decor, which is 10 minutes away from the airport and a short walk from the beach

 Currency and Visa for Langkawi, Malaysia

 The currency of Malaysia is the ringgit (MYR).
 In Langkawi, many hotels also operate as a currency exchange office, and major currencies like the dollar, euro, and pound can be exchanged there.